mwilsnd/SkyrimSE-SmoothCam/README.md

 ## Installing
 If using one of the pre-compiled releases, just copy the `Data` folder in the archive into your skyrim folder or install via a mod manager.
-If installing after a build, copy `SmoothCam.dll` to `Data/SKSE/Plugins`, `hudmenu.swf` to `Data/interface`, `SmoothCam.esp` to `Data/` and `SmoothCamMCM.pex` to `Data/Scripts`.
+If installing after a build, copy `SmoothCam.dll` to `Data/SKSE/Plugins` (along with the address library database file), `SmoothCam.esp` to `Data/` and `SmoothCamMCM.pex` to `Data/Scripts`.
 Enable the esp file if you wish to use the MCM, otherwise the module will generate a json file in the plugins folder you can edit to manually configure the camera.

 ## Building
 To build the project, clone the repo (remember to include `--recurse-submodules`), then run `make_vs2019.bat` or `make_vs2017.bat`.